 Stops include opportunity for a restroom break

-Timelines are strict in order to get everyone back to the airport
+Timelines are strict to get everyone back to the airport

-English speaking guides lead the tour and provide historical context as well as information while riding on the bus between stops
+English-speaking guides led the tour and offer historical context as well as information while riding on the bus between stops

 We have dealt with some unfortunate instances while traveling in the past.
 Our baggage misplaced, laptops stolen, and the need to change our travel plans.
 All of this is a major headache and costly.
 We highly recommend getting travel insurance so you are fully covered for your trip.
 World Nomads has some of the best international travel plans out there.
 Don’t get caught without it!

 Read our other articles on the Middle East:

 This article has affiliate link.
 Some links and banners will reroute you to another website.
 If you ever decide to make a purchase, we get a small commission, and it helps us with our website costs.
 We really appreciate your support!